2013 Handbook of Accreditation (Revised 2021)

 (See the How to Become Accredited Manual)

-Candidacy: The institution must demonstrate that it meets all, or nearly all, of the Standards at a minimum level and has a clear plan in place to meet the Standards at a substantial level of compliance for accreditation.
+Candidacy: The institution must demonstrate that it meets all of the Standards at a level sufficient for Candidacy and has a clear plan in place to meet the Standards at a level sufficient for Initial Accreditation.
 Candidacy is limited to five years and is granted only when an institution can demonstrate that it is likely to become accredited during the five-year period.

-Initial Accreditation: The institution has met the Standards at a substantial level.
-Initial accreditation is for a period of six years before the next comprehensive review.
+Initial Accreditation: The institution has met the Standards at a level sufficient for Initial Accreditation.
+Initial Accreditation is for a period of six years before the next comprehensive review.

 Deny Candidacy or Initial Accreditation